vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Load Balancing

-We use the Digital Ocean managed load balancer objects to distribute user traffic across our frontend reverse proxies.
+We use Digital Ocean managed load balancer objects, based on HAProxy, to distribute user traffic across our frontend reverse proxies.

 ### Reverse Proxies

-We use Nginx as our reverse proxy software running on dedicated nodes.
+We use Nginx as the reverse proxy software running on dedicated Droplets.
-The Nginx tier provides TLS/SSL termination for both the core Mastodon service and any of our Flings.
+The Nginx tier provides TLS/SSL termination and internal load balancing for both the core Mastodon service and any of our Flings.

 We use the upstream stable Nginx repos.

 ### Mastodon Web